ecell/ecell4_base/docs/installation.md

 ### Mac

-You need to add PYTHONPATH to import latest matplotlib (instead of default matplotlib)
+You need to add user local Python site-package path to your PYTHONPATH to import latest matplotlib (instead of default matplotlib)
 ```
 PYTHONPATH=~/Library/Python/2.7/lib/python/site-packages/ jupyter-notebook
 ```